Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Croatia

-The legal situation in Croatia is very positive for bettors who have many options, including locally licensed operators and major European betting sites.
+Bettors in Croatia have many options, including locally licensed operators and major European betting sites.
 There are no laws against betting online or using apps that do not hold a Croatian gambling license.

 Albania

-Currently, online gambling is neither legal nor illegal in Albania.
-The country does not have any licensing system or approval process, so there are no expressly legal Albanian betting sites.
+Albania does not have a licensing system or approval process, so there are no expressly legal Albanian betting sites.

 However, there appear to be no laws that criminalize the act of betting online at any of the many foreign operators that accept Albanians.